alunodoisgte/prep/slack/README.md

 # [⏪ Join the Slack Chat Room](/README.md)

+> 💬 **The chat room is the most important thing for you to learn and rememeber from this Prep course.** Everything else depends on it.

+Each school or group has their own Slack Chat room.
+This tool helps you with many important things

+1. You find your workbook invites in your course channel (ex: #prep)
+1. You can ask questions about anything
+1. You can make and stay connected with friends
+1. You can coordinate your work on projects with your team
+1. You can post your projects and work for others to review
+1. You can read about news, alerts, and events `#news`

-**The chat room is the most important thing for you to remember from this class.** Everything else depends on it. **You should check the chat at least once a week** to stay informed about what is going on.
+**You should check the chat at least once a week** to stay informed about what is going on.
 If you forget how to get to it, go to the home page ([skilstak.io](http://skilstak.io)) and find your location.
 The chat room is linked from there.
 If you have questions about anything else, where something is, how to do it, if we are open, *everything* is in there. **Each chat room is private for your location and you can direct message anyone at the location including students and staff.**

 ![](/assets/slack.png)